liviniuk/DORN_depth_estimation_Pytorch/README.md

   tensorboard --logdir ./logs/
   ```

+## Known Differences
+The implementation closely follows the paper and the [official repo](https://github.com/hufu6371/DORN) with some exceptions.
+The list of known differences:
+ - Only training on the labeled part of NYU V2 is currently implemented (not on all the raw data).
+ - ColorJitter is used instead of the color transformation from the Eigen's paper.
+ - Feature extractor is pretrained on a different dataset.

 ## Pretrained feature extractor

 DORN uses a modified version of ResNet-101 as a feature extractor (with dilations and three 3x3 convolutional layers in the begining instead of one 7x7 layer).
 If you select pretrained=True, weights pretrained on MIT ADE20K dataset will be loaded from [this project](https://github.com/CSAILVision/semantic-segmentation-pytorch).
 This is different from the paper (the authors suggest pretraining on ImageNet).
 That is the only suitable pretrained model on the Web that I am aware of.

+## Requirements

+ - Python 3
+ - Pytorch (version 1.3 tested)
+ - Torchvision
+ - Tensorboard

 ## Acknowledgements